 2024 New York Portfolio Review, USA

-2023 The Alexia Student Grant (Finalist), The Alexia, USA
+2023 The Alexia Grant (Finalist), The Alexia, USA

 2022 Emerging Artist Scholarship (Honorable Mention), Lucie Foundation, USA